 = 6% x $162,361.20

-A Full Service Gross Lease Is A Win-Win
+A Full Service Gross Lease is Win-Win

 Both the landlord and the tenant can benefit from an FSG lease.

-Benefit to Landlord
+Benefit to Landlords

-The landlord benefits from a full service gross lease because it gets to control expenses.
+The landlord benefits from a full service gross lease because they get to control expenses.
 For example, the landlord might be finicky about common area maintenance, and would rather handle the CAM directly.
 The landlord can charge a higher rent for a full service gross lease, sometimes more than the cost differential.
 Furthermore, the landlord can put in an expense stop and/or escalation clause to ensure it caps the expense liability.

-Benefit to Tenant
+Benefit to Tenants

 Frequently Asked Questions: FSG Lease